 Impact

-The vulnerability stems from argument injection in the BOSH CLI, allowing an attacker who compromises the BOSH Director to inject arbitrary OpenSSH options into a locally spawned ssh process.
-When an operator runs non‑interactive SSH commands such as bosh ssh -c or bosh logs -f, these unintended options are applied, causing the operator’s machine to execute arbitrary local commands.
-This represents an Argument Injection flaw that can lead to remote code execution on the workstation even though the attacker does not directly control the operator’s terminal.
+The vulnerability originates from argument injection in the BOSH CLI.
+A compromised BOSH Director can inject arbitrary OpenSSH options into a locally spawned ssh process when an operator executes non‑interactive SSH commands such as bosh ssh -c or bosh logs -f.
+The injected options are passed to the underlying ssh binary, causing the operator's workstation to run unintended local commands.
+This flaw results in local command execution on the operator's machine, compromising confidentiality and integrity of the workstation and potentially all data stored there.

 Affected Systems

-CloudFoundry Foundation’s BOSH CLI is affected, specifically all releases earlier than version 7.10.4.
-Operators using these older versions should be aware that the CLI’s handling of SSH options is insecure until they upgrade.
+CloudFoundry Foundation's BOSH CLI versions prior to 7.10.4 are affected.
+Operators using these releases should be aware that the CLI's handling of SSH options is insecure until they upgrade to 7.10.4 or later.

 Risk and Exploitability

-The CVSS score of 7.7 indicates high severity, while the EPSS score of less than 1% suggests a low probability of exploitation in the wild.
-The vulnerability is not listed in CISA’s KEV catalog, implying no active, publicly known exploitation attempts.
-The likely attack vector requires the attacker to compromise the BOSH Director and then trick an operator into using the vulnerable cmd line paths, which requires privileged access to the Director’s configuration or ssh keys.
-Even with limited exploitation probability, the impact of local command execution on an operator workstation is significant, potentially enabling data exfiltration, credential theft, or further lateral movement.
+The CVSS score of 7.7 classifies the issue as high severity, while the EPSS score of less than 1 % indicates a low probability of exploitation in the wild.
+The vulnerability is not listed in CISA’s KEV catalog, suggesting no known active exploitation.
+Attacks require the adversary to first compromise the BOSH Director and then cause an operator to run a vulnerable non‑interactive SSH command, after which injected SSH options trigger local command execution on the workstation.

 OpenCVE Enrichment